Polska / mazowieckie

 |Community:||Ciechanów / Ciechanów (before 1939)|

 Ciechanów - a city with county rights in central Poland, in Masovian Province.
 It lies by the Łydynia River, 102 km north of Warsaw.

-Jews arrived in Masovia as early as the Middle Ages.
-The northern trade route run through the region.
-Jewish merchants were attracted by commercial stations and customs houses in the towns and settlements situated along the Vistula River, for example Ciechanów.
+Jews arrived in Mazovia as early as the Middle Ages.
+The northern trade route ran through the region.
+Jewish merchants were attracted by commercial centres and customs houses in the towns and settlements situated along the Vistula River, one of them being Ciechanów.
 However, there is no information mentioning the century in which Jews settled in Ciechanów.
-The first reference of a Jewish population in the town is found in the list of Jewish communities issued in 1507, in connection with the coronation of Sigismund I the Old.
+The first reference of a Jewish population in the town is found in the list of Jewish communities issued in 1507, in connection with the coronation of Zygmunt I Stary.
 The first data on the number of Jews in Ciechanów goes back to 1567.
-Registers of a tax, in the amount of 1 zloty, levied upon on the Jewish population living in the Masovian Voivodeship in 1549, confirm that in 1567 there were 11 taxpayers of Jewish faith living in Ciechanów.
+Registers of a tax, in the amount of 1 zloty, levied upon on the Jewish population living in the Mazovian Province in 1549, confirm that in 1567 there were 11 taxpayers of Jewish faith living in Ciechanów.